-5. Board Certification by the Texas Board of Legal Specialization Supplemental Pay - This supplement is paid by the office listed below to all attorneys who maintain certification by the Texas Board of Legal Specialization.
+4. Board Certification by the Texas Board of Legal Specialization Supplemental Pay - This supplement is paid by the office listed below to all attorneys who maintain certification by the Texas Board of Legal Specialization.

-District Attorney - Maximum of 18 positions, \$5,000 per employee to be paid equally over 26 pay periods out of the District Attorney Asset Forfeiture Fund
+District Attorney - Maximum of 18 positions, \$5,000 per employee to be paid equally over 26 pay periods out of the District Attorney Asset Forfeiture Fund.

-6. Board Supplements - Designated positions will be paid for serving on a specific board(s).
+5. Board Supplements - Designated positions will be paid for serving on a specific board(s).

-Juvenile Board - County Judge and District Judges (5), \$400 per month.
-Judicial Board - Maximum of 1 position in the Magistrate Office, \$2500 per year, paid equally over 26 pay periods.
+Juvenile Board - County Judge and District Judges (6), \$400 per month.

-7. County Supplements - Williamson County portion of elected state positions.
+6. County Supplements - Williamson County portion of elected state positions.

-District Attorney - 1 position, \$18,000, paid equally over 26 pay periods.
-For Fiscal Year 21 only, an additional \$4,667.00 will be paid from October 2020 to December 2020, divided equally per pay period.
-District Judges - 5 positions, \$13,200 per year, paid equally over 26 pay periods.
+District Attorney - 1 position, \$52,000, paid equally over 26 pay periods

+District Judges - 6 positions, \$13,200 per year, paid equally over 26 pay periods.

-- 8. Court Admin Supplement Paid to the Court Admin of the presiding District Judge, for additional duties.
-1 position, \$5,500 per year, paid equally over 26 pay periods. - 9.
-Senior Associate Judge Stipend A Judge, designated by the District and County Court at Law Judges, who oversees Pre-Trial Services shall receive a stipend of \$2,500, paid equally over 26 pay periods.
+7. Court Admin Supplement - Paid to the Court Admin of the presiding District Judge, for additional duties.
+1 position, \$5,500 per year, paid equally over 26 pay periods.

+Paid to the Court Admin of the presiding County Court at Law Judge, for additional duties.
+1 position, \$5,500 per year, paid equally over 26 pay periods.